U.S. Treasury bonds (and bills and notes) are often thought of as risk-free investments.

 In the 1960’s, Americans still couldn’t own gold or exchange dollars for gold, but the dollar was still officially backed by 1/35 of an ounce of gold for international settlements.
 However, due to persistent deficits, gold was flowing out of the United States.
 International creditors were calling the bluff, saying they want the actual gold, not the dollars that were supposedly backed by gold.

-After drawing down a considerable portion of the nation’s gold reserves, President Nixon closed the gold window in 1971.
+After drawing down a considerable portion of the nation’s gold reserves from over 20,000 tons in the 1950’s down to just over 8,000 tons, President Nixon closed the gold window in 1971.
 At the time, this move was claimed to be temporary, but looking back on it nearly five decades later we can see that it was permanent.
 The dollar was once again redefined and devalued.

 Similar to the 1930’s, anyone who happened to be a Treasury bond investor at the time received every single dollar owed to them.
 However, the definition of the dollar changed during the holding period from 1/35th of an ounce of gold to nothing at all.